YolandaCooper2505626/sol./README.md

 Fixed critical bug in main module - 693
 Fixed typo in documentation - update 3
 Updated styling and themes - 226
+Added new feature for better user experience - build 479